Southern wins the Bayou Classic 34-17, heads to SWAC Championship

 In the opening possession of the second half, Grambling took the lead 17-4 after quarterback Julian Calvez 1 yard TD run.

 But in the 4th, the Jags recaptured the lead with a BeSean McCray 22 yard run.
 Later in the 4th, Calvez would fumble.
-Kriston Davis picks it up for an scoop and score.
-Then Davis picked off Calvez for a pick 6.
+Jordan Carter picks it up for an scoop and score.
+Then Jaguars DB Kriston Davis picked off Calvez for a pick 6.
+Southern wins it 34-17.

 Trending News